limikael/PixiTextInput/README.md

 Todo
 ----

-Stuff on the to do list.
-I.e. this does not exists yet:
+Stuff on the to do list, i.e. this does not work yet:

-* Implement clipboard.
+* Implement selection and clipboard.
 * Make it work on touch screens.
 * Make sure it works with CocoonJS.
-* Focusin and Focusout callbacks.
+* Focusin and focusout callbacks.
-* Setting the text works, but the caret will jump to the beginning in a funny way.
+* Don't lose focus when setting text.

-Questions:
+* Implement scrollIndex and caretIndex so they are readable and writable and behave in a sane way, also if the text is changed.

-* Should there be a border?
+* Add a border.